GrandBasis/demo/README.md

 ## Abstract

-Deep neural networks on cloud platforms face increasing security threats, especially as AI services often deploy diverse models for the same task.
-Existing watermarking methods struggle to distinguish benign modifications from malicious attacks in cross-model scenarios.
+Deep neural networks on cloud platforms face growing security threats, with AI services increasingly relying on heterogeneous models for the same task to meet diverse user needs.
+Existing methods fail to distinguish benign modifications from malicious attacks in cross-model scenarios.

-We propose a **non-intrusive cross-model watermarking method** that generates discriminative samples as universal keys, enabling robust and transferable authentication **without modifying model parameters or architectures**.
-A novel margin enhancement loss amplifies the confidence gap between benign and malicious behaviors, ensuring high transferability and strong discriminability across models.
+To address this challenge, we propose a non-intrusive cross-model watermarking method that generates discriminative samples as universal keys, enabling authentication without altering model parameters or architectures.

-**Key highlights:**
+Specifically, we introduce a margin enhancement loss to amplify confidence gaps between benign and malicious behaviors, ensuring high transferability across models.

-- **Non-intrusive:** No need to change model parameters or structure.
+Both theoretical analysis and experimental results demonstrate the high efficacy of our proposed method.
+The generated samples maintain high visual fidelity (SSIM > 0.99), achieve over 3 times higher discriminability than existing methods, retain over 93\% accuracy under benign modifications, and detect malicious attacks with accuracy dropping below 9\%.

-- **Highly transferable:** Works across different architectures for the same task.
+Overall, our proposed method provides a robust, transferable, and non-intrusive solution for cross-model authentication, making it ideal for real-world applications where security is critical.

 For more details, please refer to the full paper.